luickk/cnn-identity-classification/README.md

-Face Classification
+Face Identity Classification
 ===================

-The project aims to recognizes and class faces in pictures by using opencv to detect faces and a keras CNN to recognize them.
+The project aims to recognizes and identify faces in pictures by using opencv to detect faces and a keras CNN to identify them.

 ----------